rpatil524/WhiteRabbit/docs/riah_test_framework.md

 # Creating the Testing Framework

 In Rabbit in a Hat, have your ETL specifications open.
 The source data schema should be loaded from the White-Rabbit scan report, and the target data schema should be selected (usually the OMOP CDM v5).
 Go to _File → Generate ETL Test Framework_, and use a file name with the .R extension, for example `MyTestFrameWork.R`.

+**Note:** The test framework can be generated without creating any table-to-table mappings in RiaH.
+These are only used to calculate test coverage, which is not required for the framework to run.

 # Using the Testing Framework